 Ah, that classic idol sacrifice.
 I bet you thought this topic only came up when someone mentions Indiana Jones.
 Sadly, this ritual takes place all too frequently today and our spouse is usually the victim.

-My desire is often harmless—even good and entirely justifiable— like an uncluttered countertop or an hour of peace and quiet.
+My desire is often harmless—even good and entirely justifiable— like an uncluttered counter top or an hour of peace and quiet.
 The problem arises when that goal, that thing I so dearly want, becomes the ONLY thing that matters.
-Suddenly I’m running my husband through with biting words, irritable and criticising comments, or full blown anger and frustration.
+Suddenly I’m running my husband through with biting words, irritable and criticizing comments, or full blown anger and frustration.
 (I could just as easily apply this scenario to my children.)